Forever Young Ministries

 These ministries are for adults between the ages of 55 and 105.
 As Baby Boomers retire, there will be an increasing number of senior adults in the United States.
 The Forever Young Ministries are designed to challenge and nurture this age group through a variety of intentional offerings, by, with, and for senior adults to help them “Love God, Grow Together, and Reach Out.”
 In early 2015, we conducted a survey of our Boomers & Beyond and the summary analysis of the survey and tabular data are available for you to read.

-If you would like more information about any other ministries listed below of find out how you can get involved please contact Rev. Misti McCreary at firstname.lastname@example.org.
+If you would like more information about any other ministries listed below or find out how you can get involved please contact Director of Senior Ministries, Sissy Heaton at email@example.com.

-- Forever Young Fellowship – An entertaining program followed by lunch that meets the fourth Tuesday of each month.
+- Forever Young Fellowship – An entertaining program followed by lunch that meets the third Tuesday of each month.